iristfu/Places/README.md

     * User can "heart" or favorite locations to save them.
 User can access all their favorited locations in one list.
 * Itinieraries list
     * User can create, edit, and view itineraries.
-* Location detail view
-    * For each place, the user can click to see a detail view of the place including the name, location on the map, a description, reviews, etc.
-    * The app leverages the Google Maps API and/or the TripAdvisor API to get more information about a place.
 * Itinerary detail view
     * User can share an itinerary - planned technical challenge.
 * Itinerary creation